EJ Johnson (soccer): Hibernian

+Charleston Battery loan

-On February 10, 2022, Johnson signed a three-and-a-half year deal with Scottish Premiership club Hibernian.
+On February 10, 2022, Johnson signed a three-and-a-half-year deal with Scottish Premiership club Hibernian.
 After signing with Hibernian, Johnson was immediately loaned to USL Championship side Charleston Battery for their 2022 season.
 Johnson made his professional debut with Charleston on March 12, 2022, appearing as a 64th–minute substitute during a 1–0 victory over FC Tulsa.
 On June 4, 2022, Johnson scored his first professional goal for Charleston against Indy Eleven.

+Hibernian F.C.
+Reserves

 After securing a UK work permit, Johnson was recalled by Hibernian and ended his loan with the Battery on June 16, 2022.
 Johnson was recalled from his loan to Charleston Battery in June 2022, as he obtained a UK work permit and was added to the Hibs development squad.
 He was then loaned to Scottish League One club Edinburgh in July 2022.

+Austin FC II loan

 On 31 January 2023, Johnson changed his loan club, this time returning to the US to join MLS Next Pro side Austin FC II, the reserve team of Austin FC.
 Austin retained an option to make the move permanent.
+Johnson played in 21 games as a winger for Austin FC II throughout the season they won the 2023 MLS Next Pro Cup.

+Johnson was released from his contract by Hibernian in January 2024.

+Pittsburgh Riverhounds

+On March 8, the Pittsburgh Riverhounds signed EJ Johnson on a 1-year deal only one day prior to their first game of the season against New Mexico United.
+He became a free agent following Pittsburgh's 2024 season.

+Oakland Roots

+On 13 February 2025, Johnson signed with fellow USL Championship club Oakland Roots.